The Game of Cycles for Grids and Select Theta Graphs

 \begin{proof} Imagine we add an edge to the path between the two end vertices.
 What we have is a polygon with one more edge than the original path.
 Take note of which edge was not part of the original path.
 We know that polygons must have an even number of unmarkable edges \cite{alvarado2021game}.

-If the two end edges point in the same direction, then the new edge will not be unmarkable.
+If the two end edges are directed in the same direction, then the new edge will not be unmarkable.
 So, since there must be an even number of unmarkable edges overall, there are an even number of unmarkable edges on the original path.

-If the two end edges point in opposite directions, then the new edge will be unmarkable.
+If the two end edges are directed in opposite directions, then the new edge will be unmarkable.
 So, since there must be an even number of unmarkable edges overall, there are an odd number of unmarkable edges on the original path. \end{proof}

 Let's consider playing the Game of Cycles on a path.
 Since playing the game on a path does not have any cycles, the winner is the player who plays the last legal move.
 We can use Lemma \ref{thm:unmarkable-edges-line} as part of our strategy, as knowing the parity of unmarkable edges will tell us which player can make the last move.